Billy Rose: Life and work

 In 1943, he produced Carmen Jones with an all-black cast.
 An adaptation of Georges Bizet's opera Carmen, the story was transplanted to World War II America by lyricist and librettist Oscar Hammerstein II.
 It was an instant hit.
 The New York Telegraph called it "far and away the best show in New York"; The New York Times said it was "beautifully done ... just call it wonderful."
 The New York Herald Tribune said that Oscar Hammerstein II "must be considered one of the greatest librettists of our day" and that Carmen Jones was "a masterly tour de force."
 It was made into a motion picture in 1954, for which Dorothy Dandridge received an Oscar nomination.

 In 1946, Rose's memoir, Wine, Women and Words, dedicated to Rose's early patron Bernard M. Baruch, was published in New York by Simon & Schuster.
 The book was illustrated, including the cover of the numbered and signed first edition of 1,500 copies, by Salvador Dalí whom Rose met while producing events at the 1939 World's Fair.

 Following the publication of Wine, Women and Words Rose appeared on the cover of Time magazine on June 2, 1947.

 In 1946, he began publishing a series of ads for the Diamond Horseshoe in the New York Daily News.
 This led to a syndicated column, Pitching Horseshoes, that Rose produced until December, 1950.
 At its height, it reached 2,000 newspapers.

 Rose and Holm divorced in 1954.
 On July 2, 1956, he married showgirl Joyce Mathews (1919–1999), and they divorced July 23, 1959.
 They then remarried on December 29, 1961, only to divorce again on February 10, 1964, exactly two years before he died.
-(In the 1940s, Mathews had twice married and twice divorced comedian Milton Berle.)
 Later in 1964, Rose married Doris Ruth Vidor (née Warner; 1912–1978), who was the widow of film director Charles Vidor.

 Rose founded the Billy Rose Sculpture Garden at the Israel Museum in Jerusalem, Israel.
 His legendary pragmatism is illustrated by a seeming minor event at the sculpture garden opening ceremony, which Rose attended personally.
 When asked by one of the many distinguished guests what, in the event of war, Rose would have Israel do with these artworks, many of which were modern, steel abstracts, Rose unsmilingly replied, "Melt them down for bullets."

 From 1949 until 1955, Rose was the owner-operator of the Ziegfeld Theatre.
 During that time, the theater housed four musicals and five plays.
 In 1965, he sold the theater to be demolished to make way for a new skyscraper, the Fisher Brothers' Burlington House.